-Benefit Description You pay Surgical procedures (cont.)
-High Option Standard Option Voluntary sterilization (e.g., Tubal ligation, Vasectomy) Nothing Nothing Treatment of burns Note: Generally, we pay for internal prostheses (devices) according to where the procedure is done.
+Benefit Description You Pav Surgical procedures (cont.)
+High Option Standard Option Treatment of burns Nothing Nothing Note: Generally, we pay for internal prostheses (devices) according to where the procedure is done.
 For example, we pay Hospital benefits for a pacemaker and Surgery benefits for insertion of the pacemaker.
-Not covered: All charges All charges Reversal of voluntary sterilization Routine treatment of conditions of the foot; see Foot care in Section 5(a) Reconstructive surgery High Option Standard Option Surgery to correct a functional defect Nothing Nothing Surgery to correct a condition caused by injury or illness if: the condition produced a major effect on the member's appearance and the condition can reasonably be expected to be corrected by such surgery Surgery to correct a condition that existed at or from birth and that is a significant deviation from the common form or norm.
+Not covered: All charges All charges Reversal of voluntary sterilization Routine treatment of conditions of the foot; see Foot care Reconstructive surgery High Option Standard Option Surgery to correct a functional defect Surgery to correct a condition caused by injury or illness if: the condition produced a major effect on the member's appearance and the condition can reasonably be expected to be corrected by such surgery Nothing Nothing Surgery to correct a condition that existed at or from birth and that is a significant deviation from the common form or norm.
 Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; webbed fingers; and webbed toes.
-All stages of breast reconstruction surgery following a mastectomy, such as: surgery to produce a symmetrical appearance of breasts; treatment of any physical complications, such as lymphedemas; • breast prostheses and surgical bras and replacements (see Orthopedic and Prosthetic devices) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
-Not covered: All charges All charges Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury
+All stages of breast reconstruction surgery following a mastectomy, such as: surgery to produce a symmetrical appearance of breasts; treatment of any physical complications, such as lymphedemas; - breast prostheses and surgical bras and replacements (see Orthopedic and Prosthetic devices) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
+Not covered: All charges All charges Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury Surgeries related to sex transformation

-Benefit Description You pay
+Benefit Description You Pay

-Gender reassignment High Option Standard Option

-Surgery performed to change primary and/or secondary sex characteristics Note: Pre-authorization is required and specific criteria Your cost-sharing responsibilities are no greater than for other illnesses or Your cost-sharing responsibilities are no greater than for other illnesses or

-must be met. conditions. conditions.

 Oral and maxillofacial surgery High Option Standard Option

 Oral surgical procedures, limited to: Nothing Nothing

-Reduction of fractures of the jaws or facial bones;
+• Reduction of fractures of the jaws or facial bones;

-Surgical correction of cleft lip or cleft palate or severe functional malocclusion;
+Surgical correction of congenital defects such as cleft lip, cleft palate or severe functional malocclusion;

 Removal of stones from salivary ducts;

-Excision of leukoplakia or malignancies;
+• Excision of leukoplakia or malignancies;

 Excision of cysts and incision of abscesses when done as independent procedures;

-Excision of partially or completely impacted teeth;
+• Excision of partially or completely impacted teeth;

-Diagnosis and treatment specifically directed toward medical and functional disorders of the temporomandibular joint (TMJ);
+Diagnosis and non-dental treatment of temporomandibular joint syndrome (TMJ);

-Other surgical procedures that do not involve the teeth or their supporting structures
+Other surgical procedures that do not involve the teeth or their supporting structures.

 Not covered: All charges All charges

 Oral implants and transplants

 • Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone)

 Dental work related to treatment for temporomandibular joint syndrome (TMJ)

 Organ/tissue transplants High Option Standard Option

 These solid organ transplants are covered.
 Solid organ transplants are limited to: Nothing Nothing

-Cornea
+• Cornea

-Heart
+• Heart

-Heart/lung
+• Heart/lung

 Intestinal transplants

 - Isolated small intestine

 - Small intestine with the liver

 - Small intestine with multiple organs, such as the liver, stomach, and pancreas

-Kidney
+• Kidney

 • Liver

-Lung: single/bilateral/lobar
+• Lung: single/bilateral/lobar

 • Pancreas

+Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis